 Don’t forget to dilute the worm tea.
 I don’t use any particular ratio, I just add some to my 9L watering can and fill the rest up with water.
 You will get surprisingly large quantities of worm tea!

-When my wife is not looking I blend their food, vegetable scraps, as I am trying to get any new farm up to speed quicker than the 6 months it might normally take.
+When my wife is not looking I blend their food, as I am trying to get any new farm up to speed quicker than the 6 months it might normally take.
 The featured image for this post shows how many adult worms there are already in one large handful of the bedding material.
 I am using Coir as a a starting bedding medium in the lower tray by the way.
 Coir is a great soil-improver just by itself and I don’t have to worry about the additives and transport costs involved in store bought potting mixes.

 Secret blending activities: